Hierarchical Message-Passing Graph Neural Networks: Proposed Approach

-\item \textit{Within-level Propagation.} We explore the typical AGGREGATE and COMBINE functions~\cite{KW17,XHLJ19} to propagate information in each level's graph $\{ G_{1}, G_{2},..., G_{K} \}$, i.e., NN-2 in Figure~\ref{fig:architesture_H-GNNs}(c).
-The aim is to aggregate neighbours' information and update within-level node embeddings.
-The AGGREGATE and COMBINE steps at level $k$ are depicted as follows:
+\item \textit{Within-level propagation.} We explore the typical \textit{flat} GNN encoders~\cite{KW17,HYL17,VCCRLB18,XHLJ19,CWHDL20} to propagate information within each level's graph $\{\mathcal{G}_{1}, \mathcal{G}_{2},\dots, \mathcal{G}_{T} \}$, i.e., NN-2 in Fig.~\ref{fig:architesture_H-GNNs}-(c).
+The aim is to aggregate neighbours' information and update within-level node representations.
+Specifically, the information aggregation at level $t$ is depicted as follows:

-where $W$ is a learnable matrix, $MEAN$ is an element-wise mean pooling, $a^{\ell}_{u}$ is the node embedding of $u$ after bottom-up propagation at the $\ell$-th NN layer, $\mathcal{N}(v)$ is a set of nodes adjacent to $v$ at level $k$, and $b^{\ell}_{v}$ is the aggregated node embedding of $v$ based on local neighbourhood information.
+where $\mathbf{a}^{(\ell)}_{u}$ is the node representation of $u$ after bottom-up propagation at the $\ell$-th layer, $\mathcal{N}^{t}(v)$ is a set of nodes adjacent to $v$ at level $t$, and $\mathbf{b}^{(\ell)}_{v}$ is the aggregated node representation of $v$ based on local neighbourhood information.
+Note that we adopt the classic GCN, as described in Eq.~\ref{eq:def_gcn}, as our default GNN encoder throughout the paper.
+We will discuss the possibility of incorporating with other advanced GNN encoders in Sec.~\ref{subsec:empirical_model_analysis}.

-\item \textit{Top-down Propagation.} The top-down propagation is illustrated by NN-3 in Figure~\ref{fig:architesture_H-GNNs}(d).
-We use node embeddings in $G_{2}, \dots, G_{K}$ to update the embeddings of original nodes in $G_1$.
-The contribution values of messages at different levels are different for different tasks.
-Hence, we adopt the graph attention mechanism~\cite{VCCRLB18} to adaptively learn the contribution weights of different levels during information integration, given by:
+\item \textit{Top-down propagation.} The top-down propagation is illustrated by NN-3 in Fig.~\ref{fig:architesture_H-GNNs}-(d).
+We use node representations in $\{\mathcal{G}_{2}, \dots, \mathcal{G}_{T}\}$ to update the representations of original nodes in $\mathcal{G}$.
+The importance of messages at different levels can be different for other tasks.
+Hence, we adopt the attention mechanism~\cite{VCCRLB18} to adaptively learn the contribution weights of different levels during top-down integration, given by: